EmielGHY/ML6_challenge/README.md

 The values you use for the `$MODEL_NAME` variable and the `$VERSION` variable can be found in your project on the Google Cloud web interface.
 You will need these values and your Google Cloud *Project ID* to submit your coding test.

 To be able to pass the coding test.
-You should be able to get an accuracy of 75% on our secret dataset of mugs (which you don't have access to).
+You should be able to get an accuracy of 75% on our secret dataset of beers (which you don't have access to).
 If your accuracy however seems to be less than 75% after we evaluated it, you can just keep submitting solutions until you are able to get an accuracy of 75%.

 ### Submitting your Coding Test